MichalBednar/MichalBednar/README.md

 ## Hola, my name is Michal! 🤓

-Born in Czech Republic, living in Guadalajara, México 🇲🇽.
+Born in Czech Republic, living in Guadalajara, México🇲🇽

-I am currently learning HTML&CSS, Python and JavaScript. ⌨️
+I am currently learning HTML&CSS, Python and JavaScript⌨️

 ## My Current Goals in Tech World:
 - Be able to develop websites from scratch.